 “But he drives a Prius.”

-Neither he nor I had any more words to say, so we hung up.
+We had no more words to say, so we hung up.

-I sat at the lunch table and stared at one of the walls.
-It had this Escher painting of a bunch of staircases leading to a ceiling.
-Next to it was a light socket.
-It appeared to have worried eyes and a worried mouth.
-To the right of it was the Munch painting of that screaming yellow face.
-All three of them seemed to be screaming without a voice.
+I sat at the lunch table in the workers’ lounge and stared at one of the walls.
+There was the Escher painting of a bunch of staircases leading to a ceiling.
+And there was a light socket that appeared to have eyes and a mouth.
+And to the right of it was the Munch painting of that screaming yellow face.
+How could I process what Dan had told me?

-The manager came back in and refilled her jug in the water fountain.
-My blood had to have been washed away by then.
-She had managed the store for eight months, and what was her name?
+The manager came in.
+She began to fill her thermos in the water fountain.
+She’d managed the store for eight months, and I kept forgetting her name.